FREQUENTLY ASKED QUESTIONS

 What is the Law & Social Policy Legacy Award?

 Economic Opportunity Funders (EOF) is a network of national, regional and local funders working to advance economic equity and opportunity in the United States.
 A $10,000 award will be given by EOF with support from Public Welfare Foundation annually until 2030 as a part of their legacy investment into the Workers’ Rights field.
-Awardees will be recognized at EOF’s Annual Budget and Tax Briefing in March.
+There are no restrictions or limitations on the use of the $10,000 award.
+Awardees will be recognized at EOF’s Annual Budget and Tax Briefing for grantmakers in March, in front of dozens of funders.
+EOF will create a short video about the winner’s work to share during the recognition event and with members and partners.

 Who is eligible for this award?

-Previous Law & Social Policy Legacy Award nominees ARE eligible to be nominated in subsequent years.
-Previous awardees are NOT eligible.
+- Previous Law & Social Policy Legacy Award nominees are eligible to be nominated again in subsequent years.
+Previous winners cannot be nominated again.

 What is the nomination process?

 All nominations must be submitted via our online application form.
-View a pdf of the 2024 nomination form here.
+See the nomination questions below.
+Download a pdf of the 2026 instructions and form.

 Anyone can make a nomination.